Qumulo/docs/platforms/hpe-apollo-4200-gen9/configuring-ipmi-ilo-port.md

 # ipmitool lan print 2
 ```

-### To Configure IPMI LAN Configuration by Using Static IP Addresses
+### To Configure IPMI LAN by Using Static IP Addresses

 1. Set the IPMI Ethernet interface to a static IP address.